act65/masters-thesis/thesis/solvable-representations.md

 ***

-Ok great.
-How does computational complexity relate to sample complexity?
+- How does computational complexity relate to sample complexity?
 We are considering different problems.
-- Sample complexity in MBRL comes from learning the transition and reward function.
+Sample complexity in MBRL comes from learning the transition and reward function.
 Computational complexity is considered (here) for the optimal control problem (only?).
+- What about analytical solutions for cts problems?